 It could be used in factories that make tires, rubber, building products, paper, plastic pipe, coated steel pipe, blow molded bottles, aircraft coatings, fuel tanks, and many other products.

-As a nondestructive imaging device TS/RDI-S has been used to image space craft external tanks, protection systems of spacecraft, military aircraft coatings, military ship coatings, radomes, food, pharmaceuticals, and other products.
+As a nondestructive imaging device THzS/RDI-S has been used to image space craft external tanks, protection systems of spacecraft, military aircraft coatings, military ship coatings, radomes, food, pharmaceuticals, and other products.

 All of the nonmilitary application above are intrinsically indoor uses and involve transmission paths between the transmitter and the object being observed of less than 10 cm.
 The potential of such signals causing harmful interference to other radio services is substantial decreased by propagation loss which in addition to the usual free space loss includes the attenuation by atmospheric gases described by Recommendation ITU-R P.676-13 (08/2022) and the building entry loss described by Recommendation ITU-R P.2109-1 (08/2019), although the model in the latter recommendation covers up to only 100 GHz.
+Some administrations have authorized the use of this technology as ISM devices and some have authorized it as SRD.

-5 System design
+5 Possible Radiation Limits to Protect Other Services

 There are two basic technologies that can be used in this application.
 Impulsive/time domain signals and FM/CM signals.
 In the impulsive/time domain approach a picosecond duration pulse is generated and connected with a very broadband antenna directional antenna.
 This results in a radiating signal with high directionally and bandwidths exceeding 100 GHz.
 Basic parameters are given below.